Home » Recipes » Main Dish Recipes » Southern Black Beans and Rice

 Southern Black Beans and Rice

-This Southern Black Beans and Rice with ham recipe is a delicious twist on a classic.
+This Southern Black Beans and Rice recipe with ham is a delicious twist on a classic.
 It combines black beans and rice with flavorful ham and vegetables for a delicious, comforting dinner for your whole family to enjoy.

 A serving of black beans and rice with ham on a dinner plate.